 Israel bombs UNRWA school in Gaza, kills 32 displaced Palestinians

-Attack on Nuseirat refugee camp comes amid ‘insane escalation of violence’ in central Gaza that has overwhelmed hospitals, aid group says.
+Attack on Nuseirat refugee camp comes amid an ‘insane escalation of violence’ that has overwhelmed hospitals in Gaza, aid group says.

 Israeli forces have bombed a United Nations-linked school in central Gaza, killing at least 32 displaced Palestinians and injuring dozens more, according to officials and local media.